topst-development/Documentation/TOPST-VCP/Hardware/Overview/Specification.md

 </h1>

 This document is a hardware user guide for TOPST VCP based on the TCC7045 application processors.
-This document describes system installation, debugging, and detailed information on overall design and TOPST VCP usage.

 Table 1.1 describes the features of the TCC7045.